Skip to content

 • Several of the deaths highlighted in the film occurred before people were able to get the vaccines

-• A UK teenager died from myocarditis caused by COVID infection and had been scheduled to receive a vaccine she never had
+• UK teenager died from myocarditis caused by COVID infection and had been scheduled to receive a vaccine she never had

-• A college basketball player who didn’t die after collapsing in a game in 2020, before any vaccine existed
+• college basketball player who didn’t die after collapsing in a game in 2020, before any vaccine existed

 This film relies on multiple layers of misinformation: the scary story, the false expert, and the appeal to disgust.
 There will be future misinformers who do the same thing, so it is important for us to educate the public about how misinformation works.